pmartindev/chef-mozilla_firefox/README.md

 [osx]: https://travis-ci.org/dhoer/chef-mozilla_firefox/branches
 [win]: https://ci.appveyor.com/project/dhoer/chef-mozilla-firefox

 This cookbook installs Firefox browser.
-Mac OS X and Windows download directly from [Mozilla](https://download-installer.cdn.mozilla.net/pub/firefox/releases/latest/README.txt) where you can specify version (e.g., `latest`, `latest-esr`, `latest-beta`, `42.0`, `38.4.0esr`, or `43.0b4`) and language with `latest-esr` and `en-US` being the defaults.
-Linux platforms default to useing the package manager.
+Mac OS X, Ubuntu, and Windows download directly from [Mozilla](https://download-installer.cdn.mozilla.net/pub/firefox/releases/latest/README.txt) where you can specify version (e.g., `latest`, `latest-esr`, `latest-beta`, `42.0`, `38.4.0esr`, or `43.0b4`) and language with `latest-esr` and `en-US` being the defaults.
+Other linux platforms default to using the package manager.
-Package manager installs firefox-esr with Ubuntu being the exception.
-Ubuntu will install latest version unless version contains esr, it will then install the latest esr version.

-Linux can install directly from Mozilla by setting `use_package_manager` to `false`, but this is experimental and only Ubuntu platform works at this time.

 A `firefox_version` method is also available to retrieve the default version installed.